tegud/nerfherder/README.md

 `TBD`

 ## Project Status: Proof of Concept
 This version is an initial pass of the functionality, used to generally explore what is required to implement automated rancher go agent handling.
 Once basic functionality is established, a more robust, tested solution will be implemented.
+For this reason, usage of the project is at the owners risk, that being said, input and feedback is greatly appreciated.

 ## Usage
 ### Agent Cleanup [Implemented]